Current SECL students

 Moodle is the University’s interactive Virtual Learning Environment, where you can find course materials, timetables, and information.
 The School of European Culture and Languages hosts all programme and module information on Moodle including the following:

-- SECL Undergraduate Moodle page: examinations, plagiarism, appeals and complaints procedures, Course Representative information, minutes of the Staff-Student Liaison Committees and minutes of the School’s Learning and Teaching Committee.
+- SECL Postgraduate page: postgraduate taught and research handbooks, regulations, details of how to change programme of study, thesis conventions, Course Representative information, minutes of the Staff-Student Liaison Committees and minutes of the School’s Graduate Studies Committee.

-- SECL Employability Moodle page: information and advice on a range of ways to improve your graduate prospects and reach your full potential, Including, events, job vacanicies, placements, and resources
+- SECL_Employability page: information and advice on a range of ways to improve your graduate prospects and reach your full potential, Including, events, job vacanicies, placements, resources and much more

 - SECL Student Support Moodle page: detailed information is available about a range of issues including how to transfer between programmes or modules, the School’s attendance policy, the Academic Advisor system and concessions